-This year nine of our most sporty supporters set off on a gruelling cycling challenge, that we ‘playfully’ named The Italian Job.
+This year James Harvey and eight of our most sporty supporters set off on a gruelling cycling challenge, that we ‘playfully’ named The Italian Job.

 On paper it may sound slightly jovial, but in reality it was a 340 mile cycle over 4 days, with over 22,000ft of hills to get up, long winding (and often rain soaked) roads to navigate and 10 hour days in the saddle, covering as much as 100 miles in a single day!